leezhenghui/blog/architecture/BoostHighPerfAndConcurrencyNetworkServerUsingEventLoop.md

     non-blocking async IO

+    Let's explorer the situations from kernel and programming language..

    ## Linux Kernel Support
    ### AIO
      In Linux, the real AIO actually is supported only on Disk IO, (